-Advanzia uses a set of Key Performance indicators - (KPIs) to quantify and thereby assess the performance of the Bank (a combination of overall performance, business unit performance, market specific performance) in order to determining the bonuses.
-In principle, the Bank uses a combination of KPIs which are considered being short and long term value creating elements.

-The target values of the KPIs may be different for EMC and General Managers compared to those applicable for employees.
+Advanzia uses a set of Key Performance Indicators - (KPIs) to quantify and thereby assess the performance of the Bank (a combination of overall performance, business unit performance, market specific performance) in order to determine the bonus envelope by the BoD.
+In principle, the Bank uses a combination of KPIs, which are considered being short and long term value creating elements.
+The annual bonus targets under each of the KPIs will be determined by the BoD, together with the CEO, at the beginning of each bonus year.
+The target values of the KPIs may be different for EMC and ManCom compared to those applicable for employees.